MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/1-introduction.md

 In this module, you will:

-- Implement an JSON ARM template by using Visual Studio Code.
+- Implement a JSON ARM template by using Visual Studio Code.
 - Declare resources and add flexibility to your template by adding parameters and outputs.

 ## Prerequisites